-The Federal Reserve is boosting the market demand right now by buying lots and lots of mortgage bonds.
-Since you don’t have to offer as high a rate of return when there’s high demand for MBS, mortgage rates are lower than they would be if the Fed weren’t doing all that buying.
+The Federal Reserve had been boosting the market demand by buying lots of mortgage bonds.
+Since you don’t have to offer as high a rate of return when there’s high demand for MBS, mortgage rates were lower than they would be if the Fed wasn’t doing all that buying.

 The Fed is very interested in MBS buying because, depending on the year, housing makes up 15 – 18% of overall economic growth.